astro-informatics/massmappy/README.md

 ###### Installation:

+For some of the functions healpy must be installed (https://healpy.readthedocs.io/en/latest/).
+This is not necessary for all the code so can be skipped if you do not want to use the HEALPix sampling scheme.

+To install (if you have healpy) run:

-From the command line, move into the directory and execute: `python setup.py build_ext --inplace`
+`python setup.py build_ext --inplace`

+To install (if you do not have healpy) run:

+`python setup_no_healpy.py build_ext --inplace`

 ###### Dependances:
 * numpy